xpirt/sdat2img/README.md

 ## Requirements
-This binary requires Python 3.x installed on your system.
+This binary requires Python 2.7 or newer installed on your system.

 It currently supports Windows x86/x64, Linux x86/x64 & arm/arm64 architectures.